Skip to main content

 Hercules Performed

 This is the final of four volumes associated with the Hercules Project, all arising from the 2013 and 2017 conferences, with some additional commissioned chapters, and appearing in the Brill series Metaforms: Studies in the Reception of Classical Antiquity.
 This volume follows on chronologically from the Christian Herakles volume, covering some of the same time-period as the Exemplary Hercules volume but taking the performance theme right up to the present day.
 It focuses on live theatre and embodiment, as distinct from the films discussed in the Modern Hercules volume, and musical drama.
-Provisional publication date late 2023-early 2024.
+Publication date 29 August 2024.
+The volume is available to purchase from Brill's website.

 Editor: Emma Stafford (University of Leeds)